captbaritone/grats/website/docs/06-faq/05-structural-vs-nominal-typing.md

 As a user of Grats, this means there are some things which might feel intuitive to write in TypeScript which Grats will not be able to understand. **Grats knows about these cases and tries to report helpful errors when it encounters them.**

-For example, this means you cannot use intermediate type aliases, since the _definition_ of the used type is not annotated as a GraphQL type.
+For example, this means you cannot use intermediate type aliases, since the _definition_ of the `Admin` type is not annotated as a GraphQL type.

 ```typescript
 /** @gqlType */